RANGER II SFA Pivotal Trial1

-Prospective, Multi-Center, Randomized Controlled Trial Ranger Drug-Coated Balloon vs. Uncoated Balloon (3:1).
+Prospective, Multi-Center, Randomised Controlled Trial Ranger Drug-Coated Balloon vs. Uncoated Balloon (3:1).
+Follow-up through 5-Years.

-** Log-rank p-value compares the entire K-M curves from time zero to full one year follow-up window.
+** Log-rank p-value compares the entire K-M curves from time point zero to day 760 (full 2-year follow-up window)

-4. Log-rank p-value compares the entire K-M curves from time zero to full one year follow-up window.
+*** Log-rank p-value compares the entire K-M curves from time point zero to day 730 (full 2-year annual visit mark)

 Stay Up to Date